 The Ninja SS201 Foodi Power Pitcher is a versatile full-size blender with a large capacity.
-It's similar to the Ninja Foodi Power Pitcher System but doesn't come with any additional jars.
-It can't hot blend, but it makes outstanding crushed ice and almond butter.
-It doesn't feel as well-built as some other Ninja blenders, like the Ninja Mega Kitchen System BL770.
+It's similar to the Ninja Foodi Power Pitcher System but has no additional jars.
+It can't hot blend, but it makes outstanding crushed ice and nut butter.
+It doesn't feel as well-built as other Ninja blenders, like the Ninja Mega Kitchen System BL770.

 The Ninja Foodi Power Pitcher SS201 and the Ninja Foodi Power Pitcher System are very similar blenders, but the System is better for most uses.
 The System has a better build quality, makes a better smoothie, and comes with a pair of personal jars.
 On the other hand, the SS201 is better at crushing ice.

-The Ninja Mega Kitchen System BL770 is a better blender than the Ninja Foodi Power Pitcher SS201 for most uses.
-The BL770 is better built and easier to clean.
+The Ninja Mega Kitchen System is a better blender than the Ninja Foodi Power Pitcher SS201 for most uses.
+The Kitchen System is better built and easier to clean.
 It also makes a smoother blend with fibrous ingredients like kale and comes with a pair of personal jars for smoothies and a food processor bowl for chores like chopping vegetables.
 The SS201 is a smaller, quieter blender.

 The Vitamix 5200 is better than the Ninja Foodi Power Pitcher SS201.
 The Vitamix has a better build quality.
 It can hot blend, make a smoother blend with fibrous ingredients like kale or broccoli, and is much easier to use for tough tasks like making nut butter.
 It's easier to clean by hand.
 However, the Ninja can handle more ice at once.
 Its pitcher is dishwasher-safe, unlike the Vitamix's.